-A written information-sharing agreement between the involved supervisors must be agreed upon and entered into by all parties wishing to participate in the Supervisory College.
-This agreement can be achieved in various ways, such as: 1) through bilateral memorandums of understanding (MoUs) among all of the jurisdictions involved; 2) through a Supervisory College-specific agreement; or 3) through the IAIS multilateral memorandum of understanding (MMoU), which establishes a formal basis for cross-border cooperation and information exchange amongst supervisors around the world to enhance supervision of Internationally Active Insurance Groups (IAIGs).
+A written information-sharing and confidentiality agreement between the involved supervisors must be agreed upon and entered into by all parties prior to participating in the Supervisory College, which may be covered through a broader coordination agreement.
+Th information sharing and confidentiality agreement can be achieved in various ways, such as: 1) through bilateral memorandums of understanding (MoUs) among all of the jurisdictions involved; 2) through a Supervisory College-specific agreement; or 3) through the IAIS multilateral memorandum of understanding (MMoU), which establishes a formal basis for cross-border cooperation and information exchange amongst supervisors around the world to enhance supervision of Internationally Active Insurance Groups (IAIGs).
+The Department should note that in selecting the best agreement to utilize, while the NAIC Master Information Sharing and Confidentiality Agreement (Master Agreement) addresses the sharing of information between state insurance departments, it does not include information sharing with other functional regulators, such as federal or international regulators, that may be participating in supervisory colleges.

 The objective of the MMoU is for a signatory authorityi to be able to request from and provide to any other signatory authority having a legitimate interest, information on all issues relevant to regulated insurance companies (including licensing, ongoing supervision and winding-up where necessary) and to other regulated entities such as insurance intermediaries, where appropriate.
 The MMoU is essentially designed as an alternative vehicle for having every jurisdiction sign a bilateral confidentiality agreement with every other jurisdiction.
 Further, it facilitates the exchange of confidential information in the Supervisory College context.
 If all members of a Supervisory College are also signatory authorities of the IAIS MMoU, it would effectively eliminate the need for every Supervisory College member to enter into a bilateral agreement with every other Supervisory College member and/or the drafting of a Supervisory College specific agreement in order to ensure that confidential information can be freely exchanged between Supervisory College members.
 This mechanism has the potential to significantly improve and expedite the cross-border exchange of information between supervisors.
 The execution of a memorandum of understanding on either a bi-lateral or multi-lateral basis does not supersede state or federal law governing disclosure of information.
 The legal obligations and regulatory requirements concerning information sharing and disclosure placed on state insurance regulators remain in effect.

-In addition to the legal requirements for information sharing, there are also practical requirements or expectations to consider.
-It should be understood that some jurisdictions and some insurance groups may have different views on communication.
-For example, some jurisdictions exclude people such as the holding company analyst, or the examiner in charge of the group.
-Therefore, it may be appropriate to describe to other regulators why department financial regulation staff may be involved in the college.
-In some jurisdictions, regulators seek permission from the insurance group before releasing certain group information that may be sensitive.
-These are simply examples of the items to consider since they can have an impact on trust, which is key to any successful long-standing relationship.

 Chairing the Supervisory College/other Supervisory Duties

-As previously noted, an immediate expectation of the group-wide supervisor is serving as the chair of all Supervisory Colleges.
+As previously noted, it is generally expected that the group-wide supervisor will serve as the chair of all Supervisory Colleges, although there are situations where this may not be the case.
 In addition to serving as the leader for the college, the chair is expected to complete a number of activities prior to and subsequent to each college.
 The following lists some of these activities:

-Set the date for the meeting (See below for further discussion).
+Set the date for the meeting.

+Conduct a group-wide supervisory review of the IAIG, including a group-wide risk assessment, and communicate the results to members of the supervisory college and, as appropriate, concerns or areas of focus to the head of the IAIG to assist in college planning

-Set the agenda for the meeting and distributing at least one week in advance (See below for further ideas).
+Set the agenda for the meeting in coordination with other involved supervisors and distribute it in advance.
 The potential list of agenda topics and company presenters should be discussed with the insurer for input to help maximize the effectiveness of the college.